Appeals of disability decisions

-Prior to making a request, it is suggested that the student meet with the Disability Services Liaison to ensure they have the necessary documentation in place to qualify as a student with a disability, and to explore other reasonable accommodation options.
+Prior to making a request, it is suggested that the student meet with the Coordinator of Disability Services to ensure they have the necessary documentation in place to qualify as a student with a disability, and to explore other reasonable accommodation options.

 The Disability Services Liaison can be reached:

 - If no other effective and reasonable accommodations can be identified or agreed upon, the student should: